unicef/project-connect-daily-check-app/README.md

 - Improve accountability and transparency by tracking the progress and quality of connectivity of schools over time

-- Easily check, understand, share and visualize the quality of the internet service experienced in a school
+- Easily check, understand, share, and visualize the quality of the internet service experienced in a school

 - Measure impact by generating updated estimates on the number of schools and children who have fast and reliable access to internet connectivity